• Skip to content

 Coral tree (Erythrina genus)

 The leaves, bark and seeds are poisonous.
-The seeds are particularly toxic for children and can cause shortness of breath, cyanosis (when the skin gets a blue tint because there’s not enough oxygen in the blood), weakness and light-headedness.
+The seeds are particularly toxic for children.
+If eaten, they can cause shortness of breath, weakness and light-headedness.

 Deadly nightshade (Atropa belladonna)

-The attractive round purple/black berries on this plant are highly toxic.
-Eating the berries can cause drowsiness, facial flushing, fever, vomiting, confusion and hallucinations.
+The attractive, round, purple or black berries on this plant are highly toxic.
+If eaten, these berries can cause drowsiness, skin discolouration, fever, vomiting, confusion and hallucinations.

 Golden dewdrop (Duranta erecta)

-This is a common weed with pretty but poisonous leaves and berries.
-Eating these parts of the plant can cause nausea or vomiting, drowsiness, convulsions, fast heart rate, fever and in some cases death.
-This ornamental plant is also known as sky flower.
+Also known as sky flower, this is a common weed with pretty but poisonous leaves and berries.
+If eaten, these parts of the plant can cause nausea or vomiting, drowsiness, convulsions, fast heart rate, fever and in some cases death.

 Rhus or wax tree (Toxicodendron succedaneum)